noordahx/TeamUp-RudeKittens/README.md

-# RudeKittens submission for CityHach23
+# RudeKittens team submission for CityHack23